konmik/konmik.github.io/content/post/is_programming_actually_math.md

 programming is, or studied math too much.

 Just think: our reasons *why* we write software mathematicians call "side effects".
+Is your app showing something on the screen?
+It is just a side effect of some calculation.

 Nice, yeah?